open-education-hub/methodology/description.md

 In the initial stages of the assignment, most queries pertain to administrative and workflow-related aspects.
 Students often seek clarifications about assignment details, including deadlines, the impact on grading, submission process, troubleshooting procedures, and how to ask for help.
-An effective strategy is to create a student's guide for assignments that covers general aspects.
+An effective strategy is to create a learner's guide for assignments that covers general aspects.

 Another aspect that my rise questions is the assignment as a whole and its desired goal.
 Typically, these questions are broad and not specific to individual tasks; they revolve around starting points and best practices.
-Having a clearly defined assignment structure with references can help students recognize the connection between the overall project and the topics explored.
+Having a clearly defined assignment structure with references can help learners recognize the connection between the overall project and the topics explored.

 By keeping discussions organized at the start, the assignment's introduction becomes smoother.
 It's helpful to prepare documents with answers upfront to tackle anticipated questions.
 This approach works best when these resources are easily accessible and referred to in responses.
-This practice encourages students to look for solutions themselves in the official information, reducing the need for personal clarifications.
+This practice encourages learners to look for solutions themselves in the official information, reducing the need for personal clarifications.

 If the preparations made beforehand don't address all questions or if the initial response is emotionally charged, arranging an open Q&A session can be beneficial.
-This helps alleviate initial confusion, enhances the student's learning journey, and sets the stage for future support provisions.
+This helps alleviate initial confusion, enhances the learner's learning journey, and sets the stage for future support provisions.

 #### Providing Support

-Assignments are typically designed for individual work, but they often require support from trainers to clarify requirements and prevent students from getting stuck on tasks.
+Assignments are typically designed for individual work, but they often require support from trainers to clarify requirements and prevent learners from getting stuck on tasks.
 This goal can be accomplished by utilizing platforms to create dedicated channels for assignments:

 - Live Chats